Integrating CodeDeploy with Amazon EC2 Auto Scaling - AWS CodeDeploy

 Scale-out events during a deployment

-If an Amazon EC2 Auto Scaling scale-out event occurs while a deployment is underway, the new instances will be updated with the application revision that was most recently deployed, not the application revision that is currently being deployed.
+If an Auto Scaling scale-out event occurs while a deployment is underway, the new instances will be updated with the application revision that was previously deployed, not the newest application revision.
 If the deployment succeeds, the old instances and the newly scaled-out instances will be hosting different application revisions.
-To bring those instances up to date, CodeDeploy automatically starts a follow-on deployment (immediately after the first) to update any outdated instances.
+To bring the instances with the older revision up to date, CodeDeploy automatically starts a follow-on deployment (immediately after the first) to update any outdated instances.
 If you'd like to change this default behavior so that outdated EC2 instances are left at the older revision, see Automatic updates to outdated instances.

 If you want to suspend Amazon EC2 Auto Scaling scale-out processes while deployments are taking place, you can do this through a setting in the common_functions.sh script that is used for load balancing with CodeDeploy.
 If HANDLE_PROCS=true, the following Auto Scaling events are suspended automatically during the deployment process: